Finding a theme, planning smart

 Does your bathroom have a theme?
 Great.
 In that case, here are some frequently asked questions which lots of builders or renovators have.

 • Do you have a small bathroom?
 It doesn’t matter.
-Use mirrors to simulate size.
+Use bathroom mirrors to simulate size.
 Conjure up lots of light with a sophisticated illumination concept (LED strips, mirror lights, halogen spotlights).
 Even in windowless bathrooms.
 To make optimum use of every square centimetre, you can install an angular bath tub under a slanted ceiling, for example.
 Use concealed installations so that the taps don't appear bulky.
 Flat shower and bath tub control systems are embedded in the wall.
 This looks classy and provides room to move around even in small spaces.
 Or you could do without the bath tub altogether, and instead build yourself a modern shower area featuring a lavish rain shower.
 Put your towels on wooden ladders or heated towel rails.
 Placing a wash bowl on a floor unit offers you extra storage place underneath.
 Here too, the tap can be concealed in minimalist design.
 Tall cabinets and built-in units allow bathroom utensils to disappear and clear away the clutter in a small bathroom.
 You can also visually enlarge the bathroom using a light colour for the walls and floor.

 • Shower on weekdays, bath on Saturdays?
 Do you need a shower AND a bath tub?
 Understandable.
 Both have their merits.
 But what bath tubs and showers look impressive in a modern bathroom?
 The free standing bath tub is the epitome of luxury and upscale bathroom culture.
 The playful lion foot variant, an angular, boat-shaped or oval shape: they all look grandiose in a large modern bathroom.
 A stylish addition: a bath mixer that towers up from the floor.
 The corner bath tub is a space-saving solution for smaller bathrooms.
 Nevertheless, please make sure that it fits your body size and offers space for more than just a sitz bath.
 The practical shower cabin never goes out of fashion, but tends to get bigger, more comfortable and more luxurious.
 Whether it is placed in the centre of a room, on the wall, in an alcove in the wall, in front of the window or in the corner depends on your taste and on the bathroom architecture.
 Very much the current trend: transparent showers with glass/Plexiglas all around.
 This can be curved, angular or spiral.
 With or without chrome fittings: glass provides a clear view of a modern shower system, for example with overhead/side showers or minimalist, flat concealed mixers.
 Do you dream of having a walk-in shower?
 There are models which can be entered from multiple sides.
 Sometimes a discreet glass partition provides splash protection; purists can even make do without the glass.
 Avantgarde variant: the shower that you can walk straight into from your bed.
 In the open-plan shower paradise, you can add exciting highlights with modern tiles.
 As it happens, walk-in showers are not only an asset in terms of aesthetics.
 Since they have no tripping hazards, they are an ideal basis for creating a future-proof, cross-generation bathroom and for environments that are suitable for the elderly.